The Executive Guide to Neural Networks and Deep Learning for Businesses

 PyTorch was largely backed and developed by Facebook’s AI research group and Uber probabilistic programming team, who used it for their “Pyro” software.

-Bonus Point: – a new project released by Microsoft team allows data scientists to “port” their expertise from one framework to another with less hassle, thus using different frameworks depending on the task at hand.
+Bonus Point: Rosetta Stone for Deep Learning Frameworks – a new project released by Microsoft team allows data scientists to “port” their expertise from one framework to another with less hassle, thus using different frameworks depending on the task at hand.

 No matter which framework you choose and what use case of deep learning you plan to pursue, always begin your journey with a simple analysis.
 Probe the issue at hand using different machine learning tools, before setting the course for deep learning.
 This way you can ensure that you have a strong business case for adopting this technology and save yourself from launching a costly DL-project that will flop somewhere at the data labeling stage.